What Are the Three Stages Of Clinical Trials?

 As well as participant group size, there are several other major differences between each phase, along with several types of clinical research.

-Pre-Clinical Phase
+Pre-Clinical Phase (Phase 0)

 Some trials involve a pre-clinical study phase, often referred to as phase 0.
 This phase takes place at the earliest stage of research before the main study begins.

-Phase 0 is unlike the main three stages of clinical trials (phases 1 to 3), in that only a small sample of the treatment is tested on a very small number of volunteers – usually around 10 people.
-The purpose of pre-clinical phases is to ensure that the small dosage of the drug results in no harm to humans before the research continues using larger doses in the main study phases.
+Phase 0 is unlike the main three stages of clinical trials (phases 1 to 3), in that only a small sample of the treatment is tested on a very small number of volunteers – usually around 10-20 people, due to not knowing what risks the new treatment poses to people.

 Pre-clinical phases are not always used, and are not a requirement for testing new drugs.
 Circumstances where phase 0 trials may be used could be to test if a treatment can successfully reach tumours during oncology research, or to see how the human body reacts to the drug.